← The Ultimate Guide to Succeeding on Shopify

 2.1 Algorithmic penalties or manual actions

 Google's systems detect artificial patterns.
-At the extreme, you receive a manual action in Search Console: you then need to prove your clean-up efforts.
+In extreme cases, you receive a manual action in Search Console: you then have to prove your cleaning efforts.
 Hence the importance of a clear history of your removal requests and disavow files.

 2.2 Thematic dilution

 A flood of off-topic links blurs your "identity card" in Google's eyes.
 Instead of strengthening your product clusters, you disperse authority.
-Re-establish editorial consistency by simultaneously strengthening positive signals through contextual and useful links (see: **role of backlinks**).
+Re-establish editorial coherence by simultaneously reinforcing positive signals through contextual and useful links (see: role of backlinks).

 2.3 Degraded reputation

 Your prospects check your citations.
 Being associated with dubious sites erodes trust, and therefore conversion.
-Cleaning up your links is protecting your sales as much as your rankings.
+Cleaning up your links means protecting your sales as much as your positions.

-3. Cleaning up your link profile without damaging your traffic
+3. Cleaning up your link profile without breaking your traffic

-A good clean-up is not a blind "spring cleaning."
-It is gradual, documented, and accompanied by a reconstruction plan based on user value.
+A good cleanup is not a blind "spring cleaning."
+It is progressive, documented, and accompanied by a reconstruction plan based on user value.

 3.1 Audit & prioritization

 Start by mapping: referring domains, anchor types, target pages, link freshness.
 Group by risk families and estimate the impact.
-Your goal: address what is heavily penalizing first, while preserving pages that already generate sales.
-An audit grid from an **e-commerce SEO audit** will save you valuable time.
+Your goal: first address what severely penalizes, while preserving pages that already generate sales.
+An audit grid from an e-commerce SEO audit will save you valuable time.

 3.2 Removal, disavowal & prevention

 Document your removal requests (email, date, URL).
 For cases without a response, prepare a clean and justified disavow file.
-Then, implement prevention: anchor guidelines, editorial check of partners, and monthly monitoring of new referring domains.
+Then, lock in prevention: anchor guidelines, editorial check of partners, and monthly monitoring of new referring domains.

 3.3 Rethinking link acquisition

 The best vaccine against toxic links is useful and natural acquisition.
-Focus on resources that truly deserve to be cited (buying guides, proprietary studies, practical tools), relying on a clear method for **structuring your backlinking strategy** and on proven tactics for **obtaining quality backlinks**.
-Meanwhile, consolidate your "money" pages with precise internal linking and, if necessary, targeted optimizations (speed, UX) so that each acquired link delivers its full potential.
+Focus on resources that truly deserve to be cited (buying guides, proprietary studies, practical tools), relying on a clear method to structure your backlinking strategy and on proven tactics to obtain quality backlinks.
+Meanwhile, consolidate your "money" pages with precise internal linking and, if necessary, targeted optimizations (speed, UX) so that every acquired link delivers its full potential.